Digital, Culture, Media and Sport

 My hon.
 Friend is quite right.
 It has always been recognised in our criminal justice system that punishment includes not only deterrence but rehabilitation.
 That is something we seek to do in our sentencing regime and in our criminal justice system generally.
 My hon.
 Friend is right to highlight that feature.

 I am glad to hear what the Solicitor General has to say, because the people of Willenhall and Bloxwich certainly do not want to see unduly lenient sentences for those convicted of rape, murder or terrorism.
-When he gets a referral under the scheme, how often is the sentence increased?
+When there is a referral under the scheme, how often is the sentence increased?

 I often ask this question because it is a little campaign of mine.
 When people get unduly severe sentences, I write to the Solicitor General.
 It is usually women sentenced for a non-violent crime who get a long, disproportionate sentence.
 Does he welcome that kind of communication from Members?
 What does he do about that communication when he gets it?